ErasmusMC-Bioinformatics/TTT/TTT_markdown.md

 ## TTT project

 This is an R Markdown document of TTT project.
-See the details in the manuscript *The nasal microbiota in the development of a multi-parametric prediction model to differentiate bacterial versus viral infections in lower respiratory tract infections*
+See all the details of this project in the manuscript *The nasal microbiota in the development of a multi-parametric prediction model to differentiate bacterial versus viral infections in lower respiratory tract infections*.

     # set working directory
     # setwd("D:/TTT") # set working directory